Skip to main content

 Drinking during any stage of pregnancy can be harmful to your baby.

-Foetal alcohol spectrum disorders
+Fetal alcohol spectrum disorders

-Drinking alcohol during pregnancy can cause foetal alcohol spectrum disorders (FASD).
+Drinking alcohol during pregnancy can cause fetal alcohol spectrum disorders (FASD).
 FASD causes long-term problems for your baby.
 It affects their body and brain development.
 This can create problems for them later in life.

 These include: